argoproj/argo-workflows/.github/pull_request_template.md

 * Your PR needs to pass the required checks before it can be approved.
 If the check is not required (e.g. E2E tests) it does not need to pass.
 * Once required tests have passed, you can make it "Ready for review".
-* Say how how you tested your changes.
+* Say how you tested your changes.
 If you changed the UI, attach screenshots.

 Tips: